tshepang/blog/content/2018 review.md

 The movie also has the best **animation**.

-The best **humor** is found in *Deadpool 2*, a sequel that also happens to be better than the delightful original.
+The best **humor** is found in *Deadpool 2*, a sequel that also happens to be better than the (delightful) original.

 The best **thriller** is the intense *Mile 22*, and its [Iko Uwais] gives the year's **favorite performance**.
-The movie also has best **action direction**.
+The movie also has the best **action direction**.
 Runner-up for **favorite performance** is by [Jesse Plemons] in *Game Night*.